Skip to main content

 Slovenian chargers accept app-based payment through Petrol OneCharge, Gremo na Elektriko, or roaming partners.
 Shell Recharge and Plugsurfing RFID cards work at many locations.
 Some newer Petrol fast chargers accept contactless bank cards.
 Prices are in euros, making payment straightforward for eurozone visitors.

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In Slovenia, the most useful are:

 • Petrol